What are the Challenges?

 Potential climate change impacts to the San Francisco Bay Delta Watershed include more extreme weather, shifting precipitation patterns resulting in reduced snowpack, flooding, enduring drought and low water flows, as well as endangered species habitat loss and rising sea levels in the San Francisco Bay and Delta.

-As part of our Climate Ready Estuaries Program, EPA also published a technical report exploring a new way to measure vulnerability to climate impacts using San Francisco Bay's salt marsh and mudflat ecosystem as a demonstration.
-More information about responding to the impacts of Climate Change in the watershed can be found in EPA's Draft National Water Program Strategy and in the EPA Climate Change and Water website.
+As part of our Climate Ready Estuaries Program, EPA also published a technical report exploring a new way to measure vulnerability to climate impacts using San Francisco Bay's salt marsh and mud flat ecosystem as a demonstration.
+More information about responding to the impacts of Climate Change in the watershed can be found in EPA's Draft National Water Program Strategy and in EPA's Climate Change and Water website.

-Our Climate Change website also provides information about other EPA assistance available to help with planning for climate change.
+EPA's Resources for Addressing Climate Change and Water website also provides information about other EPA assistance available to help with planning for climate change.